RILAB/rilab.github.io/markdown/index.md

 # Ross-Ibarra Lab

 Welcome to the Ross-Ibarra Lab in the [Dept. of Plant Sciences](http://www.plantsciences.ucdavis.edu/plantsciences/) at the [University of California Davis](http://www.ucdavis.edu).
 Our lab works on the evolutionary genetics of maize and teosinte.
-Click through images and links to see who we are and what we do, and check out the news and lab docs for udpates and latest happenings.
+Click through images and links to see who we are and what we do, and check out the news and lab docs for updates and latest happenings.

 <br>